What You Need to Know

 Electrical installation, repair and replacement work needs to be done in compliance with the Ontario Electrical Safety Code.
 The Code specifies how electrical work must be done.
 The Code is updated every few years to address emerging technology and improvements in safety practices.
 Always refer to the current edition of the Code.
 Purchase a Code book.

 To confirm whether the Code applies to the work you're planning, you can call ESA’s Customer Service Centre at 1-877-ESA-SAFE (372-7233).

 Virtually all electrical work requires a permit from the Electrical Safety Authority.
-An electrical “permit” (also called an Application for Inspection) needs to be taken out before or within 48 hours of when the electrical work starts.
+An electrical “permit” (also called a Notification) needs to be taken out before or within 48 hours of when the electrical work starts.

 Permits must be taken out by the party who is doing the work.
 As the homeowner, if you’re doing the electrical work, you need to take out the permit.
 If you’ve hired a Licensed Electrical Contractor to do the work, they’re required to take out a permit, and they’ll also take care of the inspection process for you as well as calculate permit fees (see who is permitted to do electrical work in your home).
 Do not take out a permit on behalf of a contractor or anyone else.

 Electrical permits are not the same as a building permit.
 If you have a building permit, it doesn’t mean you have an electrical permit.